-You know the sources of your income today, but do you know what income sources you will need to allow you to live comfortably in retirement?
-The answer is probably a combination of Social Security and retirement vehicles.
-You may also be among the shrinking number of people who have a company pension plan.
+You know how you get income today.
+But do you know how you’ll get paid in retirement?
+The answer may be a combination of Social Security and income from your retirement investments.
+You may be among the shrinking number of people who have a company pension plan.
 Many retirees also depend on part-time work as a major source of retirement income.

-Here are some retirement income sources to consider:
+Here are 4 retirement income options to consider:

 Consider contributing to a 401(k), 403(b), 457 or similar plan.
 These plans come with tax benefits, such as pre-tax contributions and the opportunity for tax-deferred growth.
-Plus, investing is easy because the money comes out of your paycheck and is deducted before you have a chance to spend it.
+Plus, investing is easy because the money comes out of your paycheck before you have a chance to spend it.

 Keep in mind that when you take withdrawals, the money is taxed as ordinary income and may be subject to a 10% penalty if you take it before age 59½.